 Anesthesia is used to block or reduce pain when you undergo a medical procedure.
 When used properly, anesthesia can be perfectly safe.
 In fact, millions of Americans safely undergo medical procedures with anesthesia every year.
 However, anesthesia can be incredibly dangerous at times.
 Improper administration, insufficient monitoring, or allergies could cause the patient to suffer serious injuries.
 Some anesthesia injuries can even be fatal.

 Have you or someone you love suffered an injury because of an anesthesia error?
 Contact Citywide Law Group to learn about your legal rights and options.
-Our Los Angeles personal injury lawyers will review your case and determine if a negligent medical professional is to blame.
+Our personal injury lawyers will review your case and determine if a negligent medical professional is to blame.
 If so, you have the right to hold them responsible for any injury-related damages you suffer.
 Call our office to schedule a free consultation and get started on your case today.